henryglends/Bootstrap/README.md

 ## Install tweaks
 When installing a tweak, you might see a message saying 'Not Updated'.
 This tweak will need to be updated to support the roothide Bootstrap.

-Install roothide Patcher from *Sileo* (https://roothide.github.io/, refresh sources if it's blank).
+Install roothide Patcher (https://roothide.github.io/, refresh sources if it's blank).

 If you're using Sileo: